AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/extensibility-extend-existing-elements-child-elements.md

     }
 }
 ```
 The second way of extending an existing element is to create a child element.
 Inherit the element you want to extend.
 In this case, a new method is added to the standard **Button** element.
 Next in your tests, use the **ExtendedButton** instead of regular **Button** to have access to this method.
-The same strategy can be used to create a completely new element that Bellatrix does not provide.
+The same strategy can be used to create a completely new element that BELLATRIX does not provide.
     // You need to extend the 'Element' as a base class.
 ```csharp
  var button = App.ElementCreateService.CreateByIdContaining<ExtendedButton>("button");